OCHA-DAP/hdx-python-api/README.md

 ### Operations on HDX Objects

-You can read an existing HDX object with the static `read_from_hdx` method which takes a configuration and an identifier parameter and returns the an object of the appropriate HDX object type eg. `Dataset` or `None` depending upon whether the object was read eg.
+You can read an existing HDX object with the static `read_from_hdx` method which takes an identifier parameter and returns the an object of the appropriate HDX object type eg. `Dataset` or `None` depending upon whether the object was read eg.

-    dataset = Dataset.read_from_hdx(configuration, 'DATASET_ID_OR_NAME')
+    dataset = Dataset.read_from_hdx('DATASET_ID_OR_NAME')

-You can search for datasets and resources in HDX using the `search_in_hdx` method which takes a configuration and a query parameter and returns the a list of objects of the appropriate HDX object type eg. `list[Dataset]` eg.
+You can search for datasets and resources in HDX using the `search_in_hdx` method which takes a query parameter and returns the a list of objects of the appropriate HDX object type eg. `list[Dataset]` eg.

-    datasets = Dataset.search_in_hdx(configuration, 'QUERY', **kwargs)
+    datasets = Dataset.search_in_hdx('QUERY', **kwargs)

 The query parameter takes a different format depending upon whether it is for a [dataset](http://docs.ckan.org/en/ckan-2.3.4/api/index.html#ckan.logic.action.get.package_search) or a [resource](http://docs.ckan.org/en/ckan-2.3.4/api/index.html#ckan.logic.action.get.resource_search).
 The resource level search is limited to fields in the resource, so in most cases, it is preferable to search for datasets and then get their resources.

 Various additional arguments (`**kwargs`) can be supplied.
 These are detailed in the API documentation.
 The rows parameter for datasets (limit for resources) is the maximum number of matches returned and is by default 10.

-You can create an HDX Object, such as a dataset, resource or gallery item by calling the constructor with a configuration, which is required, and an optional dictionary containing metadata.
+You can create an HDX Object, such as a dataset, resource or gallery item by calling the constructor with an optional dictionary containing metadata.
 For example:

     from hdx.data.dataset import Dataset

-    dataset = Dataset(configuration, {
+    dataset = Dataset({
         'name': slugified_name,
         'title': title
     })